SanChiHengChen/Pomodoro-Improved-Strict-Workflow/README.md

 Sincere respect to i207M and The GNU General Public License!!

 ## TODO

-- Migrating to Manifest V3
+- Migrating to Manifest V3.
+- Fix a bug that when both *"Show a notification when a timer finishes"* and *"Open newtab when a timer finishes"* are set up.
+(In that case, when you click the *notification*, the *newtab* dose not close at the same time)
+- Fix the bug of location.split() in options.js. ✔
 - Fix a bug about video website (such as Bilibili & YouTube) autoplay the video during the work time when you open video website Tab in a special way (like open video website Tab in History or switch to a video website Tab that once been initiated but not once been actived).
-- Fix the bug of location.split() in options.js
-- Be tolerant of the issue
+- Be tolerant of the issue. :-)

 # Pomodoro-Improved(火狐插件)